ALBATROS-Experiment/sparrow-albatros/docs/gateware/gateware-design.md

 ## Requantization

-After the PFB (and TVG), each FFT'd signal is split three ways.
+After the PFB (and TVG), each FFT'd signal branches three ways:

 - The on-board correlator (skip ahead to the [correlator section](gateware-design.md#on-board-correlator))
 - 4-bit requantization